thequietlife/mcdonalds-happy-meal-toy-doom/README.md

 🪛 Tools needed: triangle screwdriver, diagonal cutters or similar tool to cut wires, bluetack

 Steps:
-1. Buy the happy meal toy on ebay
+1. Buy the nugget tetris McDonalds happy meal toy on ebay

 2. Buy a Raspberry Pi Zero 2W, Pimoroni Display HAT mini or 3.5" LCD Touchscreen for Raspberry Pi.
 I bought the Raspberry Pi Zero 2W and soldered on the 40 pin header (oof)